 To grow in happiness, meditate on positive affirmations such as “I am whole; I am complete.”
 Or focus on the word “happiness” or “gratitude.”
 You can repeat these words over and over in your mind or out loud.
 Repeat them, so they are internalized.
 You are planting a seed of thought, and with each repetition, it grows.

 Focusing on an image (real or imaginary) is another way to meditate for happiness.
 Picture your happy place.
 Perhaps a beautiful nature scene of mountains, green, forest, or pastures.
 Try to describe the colors, smells, textures, and emotions of being there.
 Connect with this place in your mind.

 Anchoring your meditation to an object, such as a stone, can also be helpful.
 Hold the stone while you meditate.
 Concentrate on how it feels.
 Imagine light coming from the rock that passes through your body, and relax each body part as the light travels through it.
 This stone can be carried with you throughout the day as a reminder of your positive meditation.

 Meditations for Calm

 To increase your calm and control over your body and reactions, meditate on positive affirmations, such as “Love in every cell of my body, peace in every cell of my body, awareness in every cell of my body, and so be it.”
-Recite the words slowly and reflect on their meaning.
+Then, recite the words slowly and reflect on their meaning.

 Other calming affirmations for meditation include “I am safe; all is well,” “I am peaceful, calm, and centered,” and “I am centered and quiet.”

 Breathing meditation is another way to calm your body.
 Try inhaling for a count of three and exhaling for a count of three.
-Only focus on your breath.
+Then, only focus on your breath.
 Diaphragmatic breathing triggers your vagus nerve and tells your body to relax; this will happen automatically if you take time to breathe deeply.
 This can be done anywhere, any time.